Luchicken/BriMPR/README.md

 The corresponding datasets need to be downloaded:

-- **Kinetics50**: Refer to [READ](https://github.com/XLearning-SCU/2024-ICLR-READ) to download the training set and validation set.
+- **Kinetics50**: Refer to [READ](https://github.com/XLearning-SCU/2024-ICLR-READ) to download the training set (optional) and validation set.
 - **VGGSound**: Refer to [READ](https://github.com/XLearning-SCU/2024-ICLR-READ) to download the testing set.
-The training set can be downloaded from https://huggingface.co/datasets/Loie/VGGSound.
+The training set (optional) can be downloaded from https://huggingface.co/datasets/Loie/VGGSound.

 The pre-trained source model can be found in [READ](https://github.com/XLearning-SCU/2024-ICLR-READ).